ericrallen/old-school-front-end-challenge/README.md

 So, it looks like the way that the engine optimizes `Array.prototype.sort()` is the fastest approach for us without pulling in a 3rd party library or writing our own implemetation of another, more complicated sorting algorithm.

 **Note**: You can also see how different the results are for a bunch of different algorithms depending on your browser.
-[Here's one from my browser](https://www.measurethat.net/Benchmarks/ShowResult/591284), but you can look at the [other results](https://www.measurethat.net/Benchmarks/ListResults/3549) showing differences in Chrome - I think there's even one Edge in there, too.
+[Here's one from my browser](https://www.measurethat.net/Benchmarks/ShowResult/591284), but you can look at the [other results](https://www.measurethat.net/Benchmarks/ListResults/3549) showing differences.
+It's mostly in Chrome - but I think there's one Edge in there and a handful of Firefox and Safari profiles.

-Integrating a different sorting algorithm seems out of scope for this challenge, so we'll just have to leave it here for now.
+Integrating a different sorting algorithm seems out of scope for this challenge, so we'll just leave it here for now.

 If things truly ended up at an actual perceivable bottleneck for users, we could investigate some strategies like:

 - converting the strings to a numeric representation and using `TypedArray`s for sorting at a lower level
+  - Converting the first 2-4 characters to bytes and storing them in something like a [`Uint32Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint32Array) would allow us to leverage the much faster sorting of numerical values, but we might negate any performance improvement by adding too much overhead from converting the strings; there could be some issues with similar names not getting sorted perfectly, too, but there are tradeoffs to every approach
 - chunking the data, sorting the chunks, and then merging the sorted chunks
-  - We could also investigate parallelizing the chunks with Workers
+  - We could also investigate parallelizing the chunk sorting with [Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)
 - implementing a more robust sorting algorithm
-  - This will likely have impacts in various runtimes, so it would depend on the expect encironment and usecase
+  - This will likely have impacts in various runtimes, so it would depend on the expect environment and usecase
+  - There are 3rd party libraries like [`fast-sort`](https://www.npmjs.com/package/fast-sort) could be worth investigating
-- Counting duplicates and converting the `Array` to a `Set` to remove duplicates before sorting and then using the duplicate count to inject
+- Counting duplicates and converting the `Array` to a `Set` to remove duplicates before sorting and then using the duplicate count to calculate the offset for the index of the user's name in the sorted Array could save some time during the sort if there are repeated names, but might introduce more complexity and overhead
+- We could also explore things like testing `if/else` statements vs ternary operators, but differnet engines might optimize these code paths differently, so the results may be inconclusive, but we could see an environment-specific increase

 ### Conclusion

+There are still many ways we could approach optimizing this, but without more detailed analysis of the runtime we're expecting the code to execute in most often, and real world data on measurable user impact or server costs any further optimization is probably premature and could prevent us from benefiting from future engine improvements and optimizations.

 | Runtime | Mean     | Median   | Mode\*  | Iterations | Avg.
 Items |
 | ------- | -------- | -------- | ------- | ---------- | ---------- |